caktus/margarita/README.rst

 entry is the version of Margarita that you're looking at; it's not stored anywhere else for now.

-NOTE: We try never to update the master branch of this repo to avoid causing unexpected upgrade problems for older projects which are tracking the master branch.
+NOTE: We never update the master branch of this repo to avoid causing unexpected upgrade problems for older projects which are tracking the master branch.

 To make a new release: